 How Phone Therapy Works

-One of the reasons people cite for avoiding going to therapy is accessibility and Phone Therapy can bridge that gap.
+One of the reasons people cite for avoiding going to therapy is accessibility and phone therapy can bridge that gap.
 Phone therapy can bring people to therapy who would otherwise might not go.

 5 Tips for a Great Phone Therapy Experience